Zetison/badger/README.md

 ## Behaviour

-For each tuple of parameters, the dependent variables are computed, and the input file is constructed by replacing each occurence of `$var` in the template with the corresponding value of the parameter or dependent variable `var`.
+For each tuple of parameters, the dependent variables are computed.

+Then, in each template file and each command-line parameter, the variables `$var` are substituted with the actual value of `var`.

 The actual computation is performed in a temporary directory which is automatically deleted.